I have kept Syrian hamsters for more than 25 years. I enjoy sharing my extensive knowledge of these appealing

 There are lots of different designs of hamster cages available, but these can be divided into three categories:

 - Cages which mimic a burrow system: These have 'rooms' and connecting tunnels such as the 'Rotastack' and 'Habitrail' systems.
 These tend to be the most expensive option but can be fun for the hamster if you purchase lots of different sections.
-They can be fiddley to clean and I found hamsters quite often escaped from the rotastacks.
+They can be fiddly to clean, and I found hamsters quite often escaped from the Rotastacks.

 - Fish tanks: With a heavy lid made from wire tacked to a frame of 1" square wood, these are the most hamster-proof option with a low escape rate!
 They are good for providing a hamster with a depth of shavings if it enjoys burrowing (not all do).
 A tank topper is a good way of converting a smaller fish tank into a quite spacious hamster apartment.

 - Traditional cages: These are lightweight, easy to transport and reasonably easy to clean.
 The smallest wire cages make a dull option for a hamster, but ones with multiple floors give the hamster room for exercise.
-Despite the fact that they were not designed for running around in trees hamsters are remarkably agile and many entertain themselves by scrambling up and down the wire sides and using the roof as monkey bars.
+Despite the fact that they were not designed for running around in trees, hamsters are remarkably agile.
+Many entertain themselves by scrambling up and down the wire sides and using the roof as monkey bars.